ni/niveristand-telemetry-custom-device/Source/Quick Start Documentation/Telemetry Quick Start.md

 ## Disk Size Requirements

-The size of the TDMS log file resulted after a run will depend on the system configuration and runtime.
-The estimate size can be calculated using the following formula:
+The resulting TDMS log file size depends on the system configuration and runtime.
+You can estimate the file size using the following formula:

 - File Size [bytes] = &lt;TNC&gt; * &lt;Target Rate&gt; [Hz] * &lt;Running Time&gt; [sec] * 8 [bytes]

 where:
-- &lt;TNC&gt; represents the total number of logged channels, which is the sum of 13 System Channels + 1 Physical Memory Usage + the total number of CPU cores of the target that is running the VeriStand system.
+- &lt;TNC&gt; represents the total number of logged channels.
+This number is the sum of 13 System Channels, 1 for Physical Memory usage, and the total number of target CPU cores running in the VeriStand system.
-- &lt;Target Rate&gt; represents the rate at which the VeriStand system runs.
+- &lt;Target Rate&gt; represents the VeriStand system's run rate.
-- &lt;Running Time&gt; represents the runtime of the deployed system.
+- &lt;Running Time&gt; represents the deployed system's runtime.
-- 8 [bytes] represents the size on disk for one double-precision, floating-point numeric value (DBL).
-All logged channels from the file are of DBL type.
+- 8 [bytes] represents the disk size for one double-precision, floating-point (DBL) numeric value.
+All logged channels from the file are DBL.

-Example of calculation for a standard quad core system running at 1 [kHz] for one minute:
+The following example is of a size calculation for a standard quad core system running at 1 [kHz] for a minute:

 - File Size [bytes] = 18 * 1000 * 60 * 8 = 8,640,000 [bytes] = 8.24 [MB]